-There are many parts and CPAP supplies that are attached to CPAP and BiPAP machines.
-Some PAP supplies are necessary.
-Some are optional and can be used based on personal preference.
-Below is a list and explanation of various PAP supplies used for the treatment of obstructive sleep apnea.
+CPAP supplies are the parts that connect to CPAP and BiPAP machines.
+Some CPAP supplies are necessary.
+Others are optional and can be used based on personal preference.
+Below is a list and explanation of various CPAP supplies used for the treatment of obstructive sleep apnea.

-the CPAP air filter is used for filtering the air that comes from the bedroom that enters your body.
+The CPAP filter is used for filtering the air that comes from the bedroom that enters your body.
 There are several types of air filters.
 Some are reusable and some are disposable.
 They vary in the size of the particulate that they filter out.

-The CPAP hose connects the PAP machine to the mask.
+The hose connects the PAP machine to the mask.
 Hoses come in different lengths.
 Some hoses are heated or insulated in order to reduce condensation build up in the hose.

 When available, discount codes for CPAP masks, hoses, filters, and other CPAP supplies can be found here.
 Each of the above listed parts for CPAP can be used for BiPAP and ASV adaptive servo ventilation machines as well.
 Generally, they are interchangeable.
 Learn how to clean your CPAP.